 Blender: Luckily this recipe doesn’t require any intense mixing, so pretty much any blender will do for this.
 But if you’re doing any smoothies with greens or other vegetables, I highly recommend investing in a good quality blender.
-It’s amazing how much of a difference it makes to getting that smooth texture!
+It’s amazing how much of a difference it makes to get that smooth texture!

-I have a personal Ninja blender and love it for quick, single serving smoothies like this.
+I have a personal Ninja blender and love it for quick, single-serving smoothies like this.

 - 58% fat

 - 14% carbs (but not all of these are net carbs)

 This may seem a little high proportionally in carbs, but remember that this is just one meal that can fit into an overall day of balanced macros.